-Major upgrades would be required to service the business park such as water, sewer, road network improvements.
+Major servicing upgrades would be required to service the business park such as - water and sewer along with improvements to the road network.
 Creation of businesses and jobs within the community along with diversification of tax revenue.
 Currently the residential tax class makes up approximately 95% of the District's Assessed value and delivers approximately 87% of the annual property taxes.
-The business park will create an opportunity for new business, jobs and diversification of the tax revenue.

-In 2024, Council approved moving ahead with an Area Structured Plan (ASP) which is required prior to rezoning the land for industrial purposes.
+In 2024 Council approved moving ahead with an Area Structure Plan (ASP) for the area.
+An ASP is required prior to rezoning the land to be used for Industrial purposes.
 The ASP and rezoning of the properties is scheduled to be completed by 2026.